Which Savings Accounts Offer The Best Interest Rates?

 The Hong Leong Bank Pay&Save Account is similar to the OCBC 360, but it has a higher deposit requirement.

-- 25% Savings Interest if you deposit at least RM2,000 in a single transaction monthly for three consecutive months
+- 2.25% savings interest if you deposit at least RM2,000 in a single transaction monthly for three consecutive months

-However, the Savings Interest is capped at RM500 per quarter, while e-Xtra Interest and Bonus Interest are capped at RM30 per month.
-This means that amounts beyond RM100,000 won’t receive the 2.25% interest rate.
+However, it should be noted that the e-Xtra Interest and Bonus Interest are capped at RM30 per month.

 But if you’re a stock market trader, this savings account does have a little bonus for you.
 You’ll get a bonus interest rate of between 0.30% and 0.90% for successful trades performed on HLeBroking, Hong Leong Bank’s stock broking platform.